[A Father to the Fatherless]

-I was wrong, again.
+I was wrong—again.
 It’s okay, I’m wrong quit frequently.
 This is not self-deprecation; I’m not purposefully beating myself up.
-I am however making a confession.
-I get things wrong more than I care to admit, and while I don’t enjoy making mistakes, it’s often the only way we ever learn; but wrongs can be made right.
+I am, however, making a confession.
+I get things wrong more than I care to admit, and while I don’t enjoy making mistakes, it’s often the only way we ever learn; but wrongs, thankfully, can be made right.

-When I was told several times by someone I care very much for, that he didn’t know how to be a son to God (as he’d never had a father growing up), I just didn’t understand.
-Because I didn’t understand, I pointed out the friends that he had who were great dads.
+When I was told several times by a close friend who Andrew and I care for very much, that he didn’t know how to be a son to God (as he’d never had a father growing up), I just didn’t understand.
+Because I didn’t understand, I pointed out to him the friends that he had who were great dads.
 I pointed out that he knew what a good father looks like, but I didn’t put two and two together; instead I subtracted.
 I rejected and dismissed what he was saying.
-I wanted to help him, and my heart was in the right place, but I know I only ended up frustrating the life out of him and making things worse.
+I wanted to help him and my heart was in the right place, but I know I only ended up frustrating the life out of him, instead making things worse.

 What I missed in what he was saying was this: He may know what a father’s love should look like but he doesn’t understand what a father’s love feels like.
 However, he will.
 His Father God hasn’t forgotten him, nor has He abandoned him.
 Because I missed that detail though, I also missed that he doesn’t fully understand the discipline of a loving father, and he’s struggling to make sense of his life.

 He also needs to know that even though his biological father failed him by abandoning him, God has and always will be there for Him.
-He wants him to see that he’s had a Father all along.
-One who loves him enough to actively be a part of his life.
+He wants him to see that he’s had a Father all along—a Father who loves him enough to actively be a part of his life.

 Here’s the thing though, He fears God, and not in a good way as he puts it himself.
-Scripture tells us however, that there’s no fear in love, and that those who fear have not been perfected in love because fear has to do with punishment.
-(1 John 4:18) In simpler terms– he still has some things to learn, particularly about how God disciplines the ones He loves.
+Scripture tells us however, that there is no fear in love and that those who fear have not been perfected in love because fear has to do with punishment.
+(1 John 4:18) In simpler terms: he still has some things to learn, particularly about how and why God disciplines the ones He loves.

 So many times I’ve read that verse without making that connection.
 I knew he wasn’t perfected in God’s love; his fear was very evident.
-I however struggled to make the connection as to why he personally found it so difficult to trust God.
+However, I struggled to make the connection as to why he found it so difficult to trust God.

 “A father to the fatherless, a defender of widows, is God in his holy dwelling” –Psalm 68:5